jouvetg/igm_old/README.md

 # Quick start with examples

-Once the above packages have been installed, you may already run ready-to-use examples in the folder `examples/`, which contains input data and scripts with necessary commands.
-To date, it contains two examples:
+The best way to get to know IGM is to run given examples.
+The easiest way is to run notebooks (in the dedicated folder) in [Google Colab](https://colab.research.google.com/), which offers free access to GPU.
+Otherwise, once the above packages have been installed, you may already run ready-to-use examples in the folder `examples/`, which contains input data and scripts with necessary commands.
+To date, it contains three examples:

 - aletsch-simple provides a simple set-up for an advance-retreat simulation of the largest glacier of the European Alps -- Aletsch Glacier, Switzerland -- using a simple parametrization of the mass balance based on time-varying Equilibrium Line Altitudes (ELA), as well as an example of a fully-custumized mass balance routine implementing an oscilitating ELA.